Church Communications Blog

 How a Shared Calendar Solves the Problem

 A single shared calendar gives visibility across every layer of church communications.
-When your sermon series, ministry events, and announcements live in one system, everyone knows what’s coming and can plan around it.
+For a complete strategy guide, see how to build a church communications strategy.
+When your sermon series, ministry events, and announcements live in one system, everyone knows what's coming and can plan around it.

 • Pastors can shape announcements that reinforce the sermon theme.